 Group Cycling in Raleigh, North Carolina

-As cycling grows in popularity, biking in groups will become more prevalent and the NCDOT has addressed the need to regulate large groups.
+In order to keep both cyclists and drivers safe, NCDOT has addressed the need to regulate large groups.
 First, group riding with 30 or more cyclists will require an official road event permit.
+Also,

 Group organizers should consider the need for traffic control and coordination with emergency responders in the event of an accident.
 In addition, it is good practice to post information on planned rides and cycling routine on publicly accessible websites.

-If a cyclist is involved in a crash with another bicycle, motor vehicle, pedestrian or even by unavoidable hazards that have been unattended by a business or municipality, there are opportunities to recover compensation for damages.
-Basically, a bicycle crash does not have to be auto related.
-A claim can be made against the home or business owners insurance.
+If a cyclist is involved in a collision, whether it’s another bicycle, motor vehicle, pedestrian or even by unavoidable hazards that have been unattended by a business or municipality, there are opportunities to recover compensation for damages.
+Our bicycle accident attorneys work with clients that have been injured through no fault of their own due to a variety of causes, and a claim can be made against the home or business owners insurance.

 - name and insurance of the driver or party involved